Wales head coach Wayne Pivac

 Resolving one problem will lead to another should Gatland insist on bringing his own coaching team rather than work with another of the three specialists appointed by Pivac: Jonathan Humphreys (forwards), Stephen Jones (backs), Gethin Jenkins (defence).

-Steve Tandy, the leading Welsh choice who left four years ago after leading the to the PRO12 title, has been Scotland’s defence coach since 2019.
-Gatland was so impressed by Tandy that he appointed him to the same role with the Lions in South Africa last year.
+Steve Tandy, the leading Welsh choice who left four years ago after leading the Ospreys to the PRO12 title, has been Scotland’s defence coach since 2019.
+Gatland was so impressed by Tandy that he appointed him to the same role with the Lions in last year.
 The 42-year-old former Ospreys flanker deserves to be the No.1 Welsh contender to run the national team but he will not be available until after the World Cup, at the earliest.

 Scott Robertson, the driving force behind the Crusaders, has been high on England’s list all year.
-He is now believed to be higher still after impressing the king-makers at Twickenham with his handling of the in tandem with Ronan O’Gara last month.
+He is now believed to be higher still after impressing the king-makers at Twickenham with his handling of the Barbarians in tandem with Ronan O’Gara last month.
 Robertson has made no secret of his desire to get into Test match coaching as soon as possible.
-“The All Blacks are my preferred choice,” he said.
+“The are my preferred choice,” he said.
 “But if it didn’t work out that way, you know, England’s got so much potential.
 It’d be a pretty special job.”

 One Comment